-Emma brings you Saturday night's forecastRead the full story ›
+Emma brings you Saturday's forecastRead the full story ›

 A look ahead at the weekend forecast for the Tyne Tees region.Read the full story ›

 After a frosty start, a cold and bright day follows.